ftrias/TeensyThreads/readme.md

 1. Change default time slice to 10 milliseconds
 2. Add setDefaultTimeSlice(), setDefaultStackSize().
 3. Support slices smaller than 1 ms using IntervalTimer; see setMicroTimer().
+4. Rename to use TeensyThreads.h to avoid conflicts

 Other
 -----------------------------